 What common ingredients are in the food we eat?

-There are thousands of ingredients used in the food manufacturing process.
+Thousands of ingredients are used in the food manufacturing process.
 In fact, the Food and Drug Administration (FDA) maintains a list of over 3000 in its database.
-These ingredients are not the food itself, but items used to flavor, blend, thicken, color, and preserve the food product being produced.
+These ingredients are not the food itself but items used to flavor, blend, thicken, color, and preserve the food product being produced.

 Some are common, like spices, baking soda, salt, vanilla, and yeast.
 But others are additives, preservatives, chemicals, and coloring that are in many cases unnatural and, in some cases, can be harmful to your health.

 The nutritional panel on a food item lists the serving size at the top.
-In many cases, the serving size is much smaller than what most people consume in one sitting, which means that you could be getting twice the amount that is listed (or possibly even more).
-This is extremely deceiving to consumers, who in many cases may be eating two or even three servings of an item without even knowing it.
+In many cases, the serving size is much smaller than the amount in the package, which means that you could be getting twice the amount that is listed (or possibly even more).
+This is extremely deceiving to consumers, who may be eating two or even three servings of an item without even knowing it.

 What to look for in your ingredients list

-When reading an ingredient list, you should look for a “clean label”, meaning that the food item contains a small list of simple ingredients.
-These ingredients should be easy pronounce and you should have a basic understanding of what they are.
+When reading an ingredient list, you should look for a "clean label," meaning that the food item contains a small list of simple ingredients that you recognize.

 Another important thing to remember is that the ingredients on a label are listed according to quantity from highest to lowest.
 This means that the first ingredient listed is what the item contains the most of.
 A good rule of thumb is to look at the first three ingredients because they usually make up the largest part of the product.